-While Hebridean Princess still carries a few ghosts of her ferry past -- notably quite juddery engines and an old-fashioned forced air system of air conditioning via pull-down plates in the ceilings -- the ship has become that rarest of commodities: one which features a sense of exclusivity and solid, luxurious comfort without pretentiousness.
+The ship still carries a few ghosts of her ferry past -- notably quite juddery engines and an old-fashioned forced air system of air conditioning via pull-down plates in the ceilings -- but these are minor issues, more than compensated by her uniqueness and exclusivity.

 But if you want to see Bonnie Scotland in unforgettable style, this is the way to do it.

 You'll meet everyone from peers of the realm to retired company directors, doctors and lawyers.
-All are well-heeled (they have to be to afford it), but the atmosphere is friendly and pleasant, with little social vying.
+Ninety-five percent are Brits, all are well-heeled (they have to be to afford it), but the atmosphere is friendly and pleasant, with little social vying.

-Black tie is not obligatory even at Captain's welcome and farewell dinners (though the officers wear dress uniform).
-However, most guests dress smartly for dinner, and on our trip, many Scottish guests got up, for fun, in full Robbie Burns fig. A golden rule is that understated good taste rather than sequins is the order of the day.
+Black tie is not obligatory at the gala dinners but most passengers do wear it.
+Passengers dress smartly for dinner, and some Scottish guests wear full Robbie Burns rig on the night that a haggis dinner is served.
+A golden rule is that understated good taste rather than sequins is the order of the day.

 During the daytime, sturdy walking boots, tweeds and waxed jackets will not be out of place if you want to fulfill your fantasy of dressing like an English squire -- or a Scottish Laird.
 But any clothing appropriate to getting in and out of boats and taking long walks outdoors is fine.
 (Wellies and walking sticks are provided)